0x3F3F/0x3F3F.github.io/_posts/2026-01-01-2025_Portfolio-Review.md

 > "Soon, all commodity charts will look like gold", Bank of America's Hartnett

+[This post](https://x.com/Mark4XX/status/2009967153705869726) talks of re-industrialisation now being a US top priority (factories/mines/supply chains),
+with US shifting from global dominance to **"hemispheric dominance"**.
+Recent actions in Venezuela and rush to secure critical minerals would appear to confirm this.
+This re-industrialisation will require physical commodities which could result in decade long commodity boom in this new era of hemispheric competition.

 Iron Ore prices have remained suppressed through the year.
 The **Vale** holding was reduced as the lack of double tax agreement between the UK and Brazil meant paying tax twice.
 I diversified into **Labrador Iron Ore Royalty Corp**, a Canadian 'compounder' , with the royalty structure giving **additional inflation protection**.
 I'm not super bullish, as Iron ore can be viewed as a proxy for